TechPaula/PC6502/README.md

 * **Dual Slot Apple II board**: A board that hosts Slot0 and Slot1 from an apple II, it only has the 5V rail though. testing is going slowly, I'm not convinced it's correct yet and I doubt it'll be 100% Apple II card compatible.

+### PCBs Ordered
+* **RA8875 based display & keyboard interface**: something that can display text and simple graphics and let my type without needing my laptop.
+I'll probably buy an off the shelf display with this on and memory map it as a peripheral somewhere.
+I'm hoping to use this in parallel with the USB Serial.
+I also decided to make my own keyboard, just because :)

 ## The Future
 I have a bunch of things I want to try adding, some ideas I have are below, some may happen, some may not and they're not in any particular order;

-* **RA8875 based display & keyboard interface**: something that can display text and simple graphics and let my type without needing my laptop.
-I'll probably buy an off the shelf display with this on and memory map it as a peripheral somewhere and it will almost certainly be PS/2 keyboard.
 * **RTC & ASCII Display**: Maybe an RTC and an ascii display (I have a couple of QDSP2118 displays somewhere that I'd like to use)
 * **A Complex Sound Engine**: I'm thinking of my own simple Wavetable based sound engine, possibly with analogue VCF/VCAs.
 Some kind of tracker software or even MIDI interface to go with it?
 * **SD Storage**: I'm going to want something in the long run as retyping code is going to get tedious quickly.
 I have found a 6502 SPI interface here, so that may speed things up - https://sbc.rictor.org/65spi2.html